MarioRicalde/jQuery-Condom/README.markdown

     });

 ### jQuery.ns().methods
-Return the available methods to the given namespace.
+Return the available methods to the given namespace, this can be used to check if the namespace is defined previously.

     $.ns('myNamespace).methods();